Vitomir Jelić: Club career

-Playing career
+Early career

 Jelić began his career in 2001 in the Second League of FR Yugoslavia with FK Polet Ljubić.
 After several years in the second league he achieved promotion to the First League of FR Yugoslavia in 2003 with Borac Cacak.
 He would later have stints with FK Remont Čačak, and Mladost Lucani, before returning to Borac in 2005.
 In 2005, he went across the border to Bosnia to play with NK Žepče in the Premier League of Bosnia and Herzegovina.
 He later played in the Czech National Football League with MFK Karviná in 2008.
+Jelić left the Czech circuit after one season.